Yash621/ms-excel/README.md

 - Create, Update, Delete Excel sheets
 - Bold, Italic, Font-Changing of text
-- Cell coloring and Text Aligning
+- Cell and Text coloring and Text Aligning
 - Cut, Copy, Pasting of data in different cells and sheets
 - Expression Calcuation through Excel formulas
 - Multiple Cell Formatting at the same time